Jeopardy - 1953

 Jeopardy - Released March 30, 1953.
 Directed by John Sturges

-Meanwhile, Ralph Meeker (as escaped killer named Lawson) has the Mexican police searching for him, and he comes across Stanwyck and pretends he is going with her to help the trapped Husband, but he quickly turns the rescue trip into a kidnapping, planning to use the family car as an escape vehicle.
+Meanwhile, Ralph Meeker (as escaped killer named Lawson) has the Mexican police searching for him, and he comes across Stanwyck and pretends to be willing to help her free the trapped Husband, but he quickly turns the rescue trip into a kidnapping, intending to use the family car as an escape vehicle.

 Director Sturges sets up the story in a sunny, breezy way, though the dialogue, narration and situation is mostly banal until the family reaches the deserted shoreline that is their goal.
 A dilapidated industrial fishing pier juts out into the cove where the family intends to camp on their vacation "in beautiful privacy" as Barry Sullivan puts it.

 But it's that privacy which turns deadly and sends Stanwyck's character out into the Mexican countryside.
 She has barely a few words of Spanish at her command to explain the situation to bewildered Mexicans that she meets, and the helplessness of her situation adds to the mounting tension.